 Traditional research projects in the realm of HIV research are typically characterized by their focus on biomedical investigations, basic science, clinical, epidemiological, behavioral and implementation science research.
-These endeavors are aimed at understanding the pathophysiology of HIV, developing new treatments, vaccines, or cures, and studying the virus's transmission dynamics.
+These endeavors are aimed at understanding the pathophysiology of HIV, developing new HIV prevention or treatment strategies, and studying viral transmission dynamics.